-The United Church announced Wednesday that it has hired Adele Halliday as its first anti-racism and equity officer.
+The United Church announced Wednesday that it has hired Adele Halliday as its new anti-racism and equity officer.
 Among other duties, she will help to co-ordinate the anti-racism efforts in the broader church.

 Halliday has worked at the national office since 2004 in a variety of roles, most recently for the Church and Mission unit.
 Many of her positions have been related to equity work.

 “I’ve always felt very much called to this work,” she told Broadview.
 “It’s not easy work; it’s hard work.”

 Halliday is the first person in the General Council office with this title, however, this is not the first position related to anti-racism work.
 In 2002, the United Church created the position of General Council minister, racial justice, to help the church work on becoming an anti-racist church and on reconciliation with Indigenous peoples.